steveshogren/hugo-blog/content/page/training.md

 Take some time to research what people say about these different types of job environments, and remember these are just generalizations.
-Java is used for many Android video games, and I've seen people run start-ups on Java, C#, or Python.
+Java is used for many Android mobile games.
+I've seen people run start-ups in every possible language.
+I've seen mega-companies with huge Perl desktop applications.
+As a rule, every language can and has been used for every type of application.
+But if, for example, you really want to work in web development, do you want to limit yourself to the one company that forces VB6 into the browser, or the tens of thousands that just use plain Javascript?

-Also look around the job boards for languages used in your current location.
-If you want to get a job in Chicago, see how many jobs for each language exist.
-The more jobs, the better chance you'll get a job!
+I'd also look around the job boards for languages used in your current location.
+If you want to get a job in Chicago, get a quick count of how many jobs for each language exist in Chicago.
+The more jobs, the easier it will be to get a job!

-Whatever you pick, it almost certainly won't be the last language you learn!
+Whatever you pick, it shouldn't be the last language you learn.
 You will want to learn a new language at least once a year for the rest of your career.
 Most developers are able to switch languages several times in their careers.
-This language just has to get you that first job!
+This language just has to get you that first job.

 If I was picking a good "first job" language in late 2016, I'd pick one of:
 Java, C#, NodeJS, PHP, Python, C++, C, or Ruby.
-I'd likely settle on Java for a combination of practicality and breadth of jobs.
+I'd likely settle on Java or front-end Javascript for a combination of practicality and breadth of jobs.
 Remember you can always switch languages and jobs after a few years!

 ### Step 5 - Small Project (~100 hours)